acteng/inspectorate_tools/manuals/route-check.md

 for the proposed scheme, which would indicate the quality of the route but not its impact.

-13 .11 The ‘Review Statement’ box is the only section in the tab that needs an input.You should use the space to give a qualitative overview of how the proposals in the Route Check process have performed and highlight any results, caveats or next steps to support the delivery of a quality intervention for people walking, wheeling and cycling
+13 .11 The ‘Review Statement’ box is the only section in the section that needs an input.You should use the space to give a qualitative overview of how the proposals in the Route Check process have performed and highlight any results, caveats or next steps to support the delivery of a quality intervention for people walking, wheeling and cycling